-VR investor moves into cryptocurrency with asset store Rarebits
+VR investor moves into cryptocurrency with asset store Rare Bits

 Mahajan has a knack for jumping on things fast.
 He helped start MyMiniLife, which was acquired by Zynga and, in a matter of weeks, churned out the wildly successful Facebook game FarmVille.
 He also cofounded Red Hot Labs, which was acquired by Google in 2015.

-The cofounders of Rarebits also include the CEO Dave Pekar, Danny Lee, and Payom Dousti.
+The cofounders of Rare Bits also include the CEO Dave Pekar, Danny Lee, and Payom Dousti.
 They originally got together to make a blockchain game, like a Hearthstone for blockchain.
 They started to realize that they had an opportunity for a marketplace for blockchain characters and items, as they go from one game to another.

-“There needs to be a way for that to happen and that’s why we started Rarebits,” Mahajan said.
+“There needs to be a way for that to happen and that’s why we started Rare Bits,” Mahajan said.
 “My background was Zynga and FarmVille.
 As gamers, we have seen virtual goods as living in a silo.
 Items you accumulate live within the servers of the company that owns them.
 They say it belongs to you.
 But the reality is it is the company’s item and they let you use it for a while.”

 As for VR, Mahajan doesn’t believe that crypto trumps VR.
 He said that it will do well in the long term, and he sees particular promise now in enterprise VR.
 The initial Presence Capital fund will have invested more than $10 million by the time all is said and done.

-Rarebits is akin to an aggregator.
+Rare Bits is akin to an aggregator.

 “We’re more similar to eBay, where people buy and sell on our site,” he said.